makyo/rpg.drab-makyo.com/games/corgi/story-form/part-02.md

 By the time Sarai returned with Augt and Faolan, Eragon having decided to remain with the packs (though Sarai brought her bow, Faolan his rapier, and Augt his ironwood wrapped in the Munjim rug), the elf had managed to light a torch, and she could see him for the trader he was.
 Coarser than the elves that had borne Rola Tabsh into the palace in Munjim, but still bearing the fine caramel skin and mien of his race.
 "A kobold, a dwarf, and a minotaur!
 Wonder of wonders.
 Come."

-The faint glow from over the next rise told the trio that the main camp had relit their own fires, and they were greeted with the sight of a large camp, crowded with men and elves, two carts at the center with horses staked nearby.
+The faint glow from over the next rise told the trio that the main camp had relit their own fires, and they were greeted with the sight of a large camp, crowded with men and elves, two carts at the center with two horses staked near each.
+Dogs barked at their arrival, alerting the camp.

 The elderly elf who greeted them looked up in surprise at Augt.
 "Oh!
 You are slavers!"